bockmancheung/bockmancheung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic webpage!
 My name is Bockman Cheung, and I am a first year undergraduate at UCLA in math.
 I am also a political and environmental advocate, as I look forward to joining the UCLA community to help fight against social issues and the climate crisis.
-I am trying to start a blog to record my learning progress, as well as my experiences in UCLA and thoughts!
+I am trying to record my learning progress on this website, as well as my experiences in UCLA and thoughts!

 Background
 ------